 - Joseph W. Dorn Research Professor of Law

-Jay Butler focuses his scholarship and teaching on international law, corporations and contracts.
+Jay Butler focuses his scholarship and teaching on corporate social responsibility, contracts and international law.
 Butler joined the law faculty at the University of Virginia in 2021 after a faculty appointment at William & Mary Law School.
 He has been the Kellis E. Parker Teaching Fellow at Columbia Law School and taught as a visitor at Yale Law School, George Washington University Law School and Virginia.

 After graduating from Harvard University with a B.A. in history (magna cum laude; Phi Beta Kappa inductee), Butler was selected as a Rhodes Scholar and earned a B.A. in jurisprudence from the University of Oxford.
 He graduated with his J.D. from Yale Law School.
 Butler served as a law clerk to Judges Hisashi Owada and Giorgio Gaja of the International Court of Justice immediately after law school and worked as a legal adviser to the government of Japan.

 - J.D.Yale Law School2011